Beijing Travel and Transport - World Guide to Beijing

 A rail link providing travel between the airport and the city centre is scheduled to open in time for the 2008 Olympic Games.
 Until its completion, passengers can travel from Beijing Airport to different parts of the city using public bus transport and taxis.
 The Airport Expressway allows easy access to the airport from downtown for just a small toll fee.
 The 2nd Airport Expressway offers a road connection from the east, while the Northern Airport Line comes in from the northwest, and the Litian Expressway from the east.

-Beijing Capital International Airport (PEK) Guide - useful Beijing Capital International Airport (PEK) travel information.
+Beijing Capital International Airport Guide

 Visitors to Beijing do not normally rent cars, with the public transport system being an easier way for tourists to get between the city's attractions.
 Car hire prices are expensive, high deposits are required and additional fees will be payable for those who wish to take the car beyond the city's limits.
 Also worth noting, the roads can be difficult to navigate if you are unfamiliar with the city.